The Perfect Game

 The Perfect Game is a 2009 American drama film directed by William Dear, based on the 2008 book of the same name written by W. William Winokur.
 The film is based on the events leading to the 1957 Little League World Series, which was won by the first team from outside the United States, the Industrial Little League of Monterrey, Mexico, who defeated the heavily favored U.S. team.
-Mexican pitcher Ángel Macías threw the first, and so far only, perfect game in championship game history.
+Mexican pitcher Ángel Macías threw the first, and so far only, perfect game in world championship game history.

 Plot

-César Faz (Clifton Collins Jr.), moves to Monterrey, Mexico, after he is let go by the St. Louis Cardinals from his job as a clubhouse attendant.
-There he meets local children being led by Padre Esteban (Cheech Marin), enjoying baseball; he takes pitcher Ángel Macías (Jake T. Austin), under his wing and brags about his own pitching skills and how he used to coach the Cardinals. Ángel convinces César to help recruit and coach Monterrey's first-ever Little League team.
+César Faz moves to Monterrey, Mexico, after he is let go by the St. Louis Cardinals from his job as a clubhouse attendant.
+There he meets local children being led by Padre Esteban, enjoying baseball; he takes pitcher Ángel Macías under his wing and brags about his own pitching skills and how he used to coach the Cardinals. Ángel convinces César to help recruit and coach Monterrey's first-ever Little League team.
 With César's skills and Padre Esteban's support, the boys hone themselves into a competitive team worthy of international competition.
-At the final game of the World Series of Little League, Monterrey defeated the team of West La Mesa, California, 4–0.
-Enrique Suárez (Jansen Panettiere), hit a grand slam home run, and Ángel Macías pitched a perfect game, a feat that has not since been repeated in Little League World Series history.
+At the final game of the World Series of Little League, Monterrey defeats the team of West La Mesa, California, 4–0.
+Enrique Suárez hit a grand slam home run and Ángel Macías pitched a perfect game, a feat that has not been repeated in Little League World Series history.

 When the team arrives in the United States, they are met with racism, a language barrier, and visa troubles.
-Though the underdogs, the team scores a series of victories that endear them to the media, and new fans.
-They befriend a sports reporter, Frankie (Emilie de Ravin), and groundskeeper Cool Papa Bell (Louis Gossett Jr.), who then assist the boys in reaching the final game.
+Though the underdogs, the team scores a series of victories that endear them to the media and new fans.
+They befriend a sports reporter, Frankie, and groundskeeper Cool Papa Bell, who then assist the boys in reaching the final game.